AshanthaLahiru/Responder/README.md

 # Responder

-> A GitHub Integration built with [Probot](https://github.com/probot) that sets expectation for response time for contributors on creation of new issues.
+> A GitHub Integration built with [Probot](https://github.com/probot) that sets expectation for response for contributors on creation of new issues and pull requests.

 ## Description